Click on a calendar event or date to learn more, or browse a complete list at the Library Calendar's main page.

 Searches back runs of scholarly journals; art & architecture, language & literature, history, economics, social sciences, mathematics, ecology and music.
 JSTOR now includes some current issues for selected titles.
 Ebooks from scholarly publishers are also available.

 Provides access to the Medline database and other biomedical sources.
 Medline is a worldwide Index to medical literature (including sports medicine) and supporting disciplines (including human nutrition and animal science).
 Look for the "Find IT!" button after clicking on the title of the desired article.
-For more details on searching PubMed, please refer to our PubMed Guide.
 Access the public version of PubMed here.

 Scholarly art encyclopedia covering all aspects of Western and non-Western visual art.
-Available through Oxford Art Online.
 Also includes the full texts of The Dictionary of Art.

 Scholarly articles on the musical heritage, traditions, themes, genres, practices and performance of music from every continent.